microsoft/yardl/docs/docs.md

 The `null` type in the example above means that no value is also a possibility.

-A special case of unions is when the cases are `null` or a single type.
-This is an optional type, for example `[null, int]`.
-This can also be represented by the shorthand `int?` syntax.
-The `?` suffix can only be applied to a simple type name, and the expanded form has to be used for more complex types:
+The `?` suffix can appended to a type name as a shorthand to define an *optional type*, a special case of union.
+For example, `int?` is the same as `[null, int]`.
+Note that the expanded form has to be used for complex optional types:

 ```yaml
 Rec: !record